In Memory

 near his older brother Bill, also a very talented musician.
 They do some projects together, Mark continues his quest to break through in the music business.
 I wasn't talking to Mark as often as usual at the end.
 It came as such a shock when I heard.
 When I lost him, I decided to try and honor him by pushing myself harder with my writing, to learn more piano, to write ballads like he did, to sing my heart out like he did....

-Here's the outer jacket from the Thirteen single, which was released in Europe
+Here's the cover from their single which was released in Europe...

 Here's the B side track, "Teddy Boy"